 As Marshall Rosenberg, the founder of the worldwide Nonviolent Communication (NVC) movement pointed out, this judgement mind is actually embedded deeply in the language we use.
 Our language developed in a world that was based on the authoritarian oppression of most of humanity by the power of the nobility and the church.
 Our very language reinforces this pattern.
 The way most of us have learned to habitually react to the world enhances our patterns of control, not of compassion.
 The language we think in, and communicate with, disconnects us from our own feelings and those of others, and prevents a deeper clarity about what human needs are fueling our behaviors and that of others.

 Thinking it Through

 Yet, we can use our thinking mind to move beyond itself.
 Analytical meditation can help us

-explore the patterns of thought, assumptions, and belief structures that often dominate our experience, we can gain a deeper awareness of ourselves -- and of reality itself.
+explore the patterns of thought, assumptions, and belief structures that so often dominate our experience and give us a deeper awareness of ourselves -- and of reality itself.
 (Tibetan Buddhist monks are taught how to debate logically as children.)